-The Respondent did not make any submissions with respect to the language of the proceeding, even though communicated by the Center in Turkish and in English.
-The only communication received from the Respondent is entirely in English and does not contain any comments as to the language of the proceedings.
+The Respondent did not make any specific submissions with respect to the language of the proceeding, even though communicated by the Center in Turkish and English.
+In addition, the Respondent's email communications to the Center on April 8 and 9, 2024 were drafted in Turkish and English language, which indicates that the Respondent has knowledge of English.